dennisgove/solr-bootstrap/README.md

       # If you have a local copy of the .tgz you can provide its location with format
       # file:///path/to/solr-6.1.0.tgz",
     "ports": [ 30001, 30002, 30003 ],
       # array of ports we want to bring solr instances up.
-This controls how many zookeeper processes are
+This controls how many solr processes are
       # started and made part of the cluster

     "memory": "2g"